-As shown in the infographic, based on a study of more than 1,000 online classified ads (200 of the ads included compensation terms), the average rate being offered to EM physicians across the country is $216 per hour.
-This finding is consistent with compensation statistics reported in well-known physician compensation surveys IF the survey data, expressed as a total annual compensation amount, is converted to an hourly rate using a denominator of between 1,584 and 1,728 hours.
-Using this denominator range, the analyst or appraiser is assuming EM physicians average fewer than 40 hours per week and do not receive paid vacation, sick, or holiday time, consistent with the terms found in the online classified ads.
+As shown in the infographic, based on BFMV's 2022 study of more than 2,000 online classified ads (110 of the ads included compensation terms), the average rate being offered to EM physicians across the country is $200 per hour.
+This finding is consistent with compensation statistics reported in well-known physician compensation surveys IF the survey data, expressed as a total annual compensation amount, is converted to an hourly rate using a denominator within the range of 1,440 to 1,880 hours.
+By applying a denominator within this range, the analyst or appraiser assumes EM physicians average fewer than 40 hours or medical practice per week and do not receive paid vacation, sick leave, or holiday time off (consistent with the terms we found in the online classified ads).
 (Click on infographic for a PDF copy.)